Should You Accept a Settlement Agreement or Claim Unfair Dismissal?

 A tribunal claim will probably take at least 6 months to reach a hearing.
 This can be an emotionally draining process.
 The hearing itself can be very upsetting, particularly if you’re cross-examined.
 And the details may end up in the press.

-Not everyone feels able to cope with this experience and this is something you should take into consideration when deciding which route to take.
+Not everyone is able to cope with this experience, and you should consider this when deciding which route to take.

 It’s confidential, too, so there’s no danger of the situation becoming public knowledge.